Finnish Operation of the NKVD

-The Finnish Operation of the NKVD was a mass arrest, execution and deportations of persons of Finnish origin in the Soviet Union by the NKVD during the period of Great Purge (1937–1938).
+The Finnish Operation of the NKVD was a mass arrest, execution and deportations of persons of Finnish origin in the Soviet Union by the NKVD during the period of the Great Purge (1937–1938).
 It was a part of the larger mass operations of the NKVD which targeted many minority nationalities in the Soviet Union.
 Different estimations range from 8,000 to 25,000 of Finns killed or disappearing during the repression.

 Early anti-Finnish campaigns

-Soviet repression of the Ingrian Finns, who are a people closely related to the Finns, started at the same time as the forced collectivization in the Soviet Union in 1928.
-Between 1929 and 1931 Soviet authorities deported 18,000 people from areas near the Finnish border, consisting of up to 16% of the total Ingrian Finnic population.
+Soviet repression of the Ingrian Finns, the Finnish-speaking population native to the Leningrad region, started at the same time as the forced collectivization in the Soviet Union in 1928.
+Between 1929 and 1931, Soviet authorities deported 18,000 people from areas near the Finnish border, consisting of up to 16% of the total Ingrian Finnish population.
 All remaining Finns in four border parishes were deported in 1936 and replaced with Russians.
-In 1937 all Finnish-language schools, publications, broadcasts, and Ingrian Lutheran churches were closed down.
+In 1937, all Finnish-language schools, publications, broadcasts, and Ingrian Lutheran churches were closed down.

-The Finnish Operation of the NKVD was preceded by the early anti-Finnish campaigns of 1935-36 which began with the Karelian Regional Committee of the Communist Party of the Soviet Union declaring that "Finnish bourgeois nationalists" must be destroyed.
+The Finnish Operation of the NKVD was preceded by the early anti-Finnish campaigns of 1935–36 which began with the Karelian Regional Committee of the Communist Party of the Soviet Union declaring that "Finnish bourgeois nationalists" must be destroyed.
 Two prominent Finnish-Soviet politicians Edvard Gylling and Kustaa Rovio were arrested in 1935.
 Many of the early targets were Red Guards veterans of the Finnish Civil War who now lived in the Soviet Union.
 Local communist party organizations and military units were reorganized as a part of the purges, and many Finns were expelled from the party.
 In late 1935, three leaders of the Säde agricultural commune were arrested and their families were exiled to the north of Karelia.